smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 There is no doubt, however, that Randall does genuinely care about the happiness and success of the undergraduate student population.
 Not only does he stand as a member of many health and wellness boards on campus, but also he has a clear understanding of how students feel alone and are afraid of getting help.

 Randall told The Tech, “[MIT students] feel that they’re struggling but don’t want to get help because they think their peers are doing fine.
 This isn’t the case at all though."
 He continues, "I think people need to know that they’re not alone.
-Above all, every MIT student should know that even at their worst weeks, they are all extraordinary.”
+Above all, every MIT student should know that even at their worst weeks, they are all extraordinary.” {USE OWN QUOTE FROM INTERVIEW WITH HIM}

 And many students do agree that he means well.
 Barbara Duckworth, a junior at MIT, said "Overall, Dean Randall was really helpful.
 He responded to my calls when I was freaking out about getting back into MIT, and basically handled everything regarding teachers for the duration of my absence."